Ancient system, modern language

 The Five Elements

-The five elemental forces behind it all.
+The five forces behind the chart.

 Element